 I'm not quite a stay-at-home mom, but I'm also not a full time working mom either.
 I'm a self employed creative, always have been, so I get to create my own schedule.
-I realize that this is a luxury and a blessing, especially with a new baby and a husband in school.
-I applaud moms and dads who stay home with baby, and those who work and have sitters and nannies, and everything in between.
+I realize that this is both a luxury and a blessing.
+I applaud moms and dads who stay home with baby, those who work and have sitters and nannies, and everything in between.
 However you have to do it, parenting is hard!
 Although all of our situations are unique, I hope you can connect with some or all of the stories I share.

 Life is a beautiful mess, and every complicated aspect of it is worth celebrating.
 I hope you find a sense of relatability in my (not too) complicated life.